 Step #1: Creating a Proposal Response Strategy

 Before you can decide who you'll need on your proposal team, you'll need to decide how the proposal process will work.
 Do you want one writer and a handful of reviewers?
 Do you want a several writers and two reviewers for each of the drafts?
-Do you plan on using an external grant writer? or will staff members write the proposal and consultants with industry knowledge to serve as your reviewers?
+Do you plan on using an external grant writer?
+Or, will staff members write the proposal and consultants with industry knowledge serve as your reviewers?

 Your approach will impact who you need on your team and the development of your proposal calendar.
 The more writers you have, the more time it will take to stitch the sections together and create a final draft with a uniform narrative voice.
 If you intend to rely on consultants for any part of the proposal's development, there will be repercussions not only for your proposal calendar but also the cost associated with developing the proposal.

 After you have an idea of your process, you can start filling in deadlines in your proposal calendar for the proposal drafts.
 With some dates and a process at least tentatively mapped out, you'll have an idea of which dates you'll need each of your writers, reviewers, and finance staff to work on the proposal.
 This information will be very helpful to have on hand when you begin to recruit team members.